M-Ouellet/starter-academic/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

-# Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

-# Link this post with a project
-projects: []

-# Date published
+authors:
+- admin
+- 吳恩達
+categories:
+- Demo
+- 教程
-date: "2020-12-13T00:00:00Z"
+date: "2016-04-20T00:00:00Z"

-# Date updated
-lastmod: "2020-12-13T00:00:00Z"

-# Is this an unpublished draft?
 draft: false

-# Show this page in the Featured widget?
 featured: false

-# Featured image
-# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
   caption: 'Image credit: [**Unsplash**](https://unsplash.com/photos/CpkOjOcXdUY)'
   focal_point: ""
   placement: 2
   preview_only: false

-authors:
-- admin
-- 吳恩達
+lastmod: "2020-12-13T00:00:00Z"
+projects: []
+subtitle: "Welcome \U0001F44B We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time."
+summary: "Welcome \U0001F44B We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time."
 tags:
 - Academic
 - 开源

-categories:
-- Demo
-- 教程
+title: Welcome to Wowchemy, the website builder for Hugo
 ---

 ## Overview